Reversible Semen Analysis Factors

 3) Improper semen collection.
 Most of the prostate fluid is in the first third of the ejaculate, while the seminal vesicle fluid is generally in the last part of the specimen.
 If part of the collection is missed, this can have an impact on the coagulation and liquefaction of the specimen, depending on which part was lost.

 Persistent high sperm viscosity or elevated liquefaction times are rare in the absence of dehydration or infection.
 Repeat semen analysis testing with the patient well-hydrated and collecting the full specimen usually results in the normalization of the liquefaction/viscosity.
 However, in those circumstances in which the abnormality persists (as shown by testing at a fertility-specific lab), this could decrease the fertility potential of the couple by inhibiting release of sperm from the coagulated ejaculate.
-This problem can generally be overcome with low-tech treatments from the female side like sperm washing combined with intrauterine insemination/IUI (see "Female Fertility Treatments" section).
+This problem can generally be overcome with low-tech treatments from the female side like sperm washing combined with intrauterine insemination/IUI.
 If questions arise concerning the fertility impact of abnormal semen liquefaction, post-coital testing can be done to see if sperm are efficiently making it into the cervical canal (see “Post-Coital Testing” in "Uncommonly Used Sperm Tests" section of this website).

 Elevated White Blood Cells (Pyospermia)